arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 <img src="/img/learn-by-example/band_error_keep_playing.gif" alt="Rock band playing" width="800"/>

+On another note, all our calls are encoded in a synchronous way, so they are forcing to block the calling thread.
+We'd likely want them to be non blocking.

 On top of that, it's a database, so by definition it represents **a mutable state**.
 Even if our implementation is in-memory, we are not reflecting this mutability with the public function types in the contract.

 Every time we create a user, the database internal state will change.
 If we keep in mind that the `createUser` function could be **called from multiple places** in our program, this encoding would make it hard for us the developers to track down what the state of our program is at any point in time.